 Viewing ourselves as free and responsible for our actions is the foundation for self-discipline.
 Evidence shows that people function better and are more able to deal with stress when they feel that they are in control.
-Believing that things are beyond your control and they probably will be.
+Believe that things are beyond your control and they probably will be.

 Self-monitoring is a form of feedback.
 Monitoring progress toward goal attainment helps one to concentrate on goal-relevant activities.
 Successful dieters count calories and otherwise carefully monitor their food intake, and that the stopping of monitoring often undermines dietary efforts.
 Self-monitoring helps us to become experts on our behaviors.
 By doing so, it will make habits much less difficult to change.

 An important component of motivation is the person’s self-perceived ability to achieve it.
 People won’t build up much motivation for change if they believe it is impossible for them.
-In the face of difficulties, people with weak self-confidence beliefs easily develop doubts about their ability to accomplish the task at hand, whereas those with strong beliefs are more likely to continue their efforts to master a task when difficulties arise.
+In the face of difficulties, people with weak self-confidence easily develop doubts about their ability to accomplish the task at hand, whereas those with strong beliefs are more likely to continue their efforts to master a task when difficulties arise.

 Willpower represents strength or psychological energy that one uses to resist other temptations in order to work toward one’s goal.
-Self-control depends on a limited resource that operates like a strength or energy.
+Self-control depends on a limited resource that operates like strength or energy.
 People consume this resource when they exert self-control.
 Thus, having only one goal makes self-control more successful than when people have two or more conflicting goals.
 As Plato’s counseled: “Do one thing and do it well.”

 Avoiding temptation requires anticipating situations where unwanted desires might emerge and taking proactive steps to ensure that one doesn’t succumb to the problematic desire.
 For example, avoiding exposure to tempting situations can include making unhealthy foods less visible, such as keeping one’s home free of unhealthy but tempting foods.

-9. Self-control as a pattern of behavior.
+9. Self-Control as a Pattern of Behavior

-10. Automated goals.
+10. Automated Goals